Zev-se/zev.se/zev/content/posts/getting-started.md

     external: true
 ```

 We can now again turn to our proxy manager.
-Changing mainly port.
+Changing mainly port but also removing som environment variables we don't need.
 ![](/images/20221225111511.png)

 Lets add TLS.
 This is honestly the best part of the proxy, we can simply turn TLS with Let's Encrypt on.
 Fantastic!